oussamarouabah/resume-cli/README.md

 ## Installation

-To install and use the portfolio, you need to have Rust programming language installed on your system.
-Please follow the official Rust documentation to install [Rust](https://www.rust-lang.org/tools/install)
+To install and use the portfolio, you need to have Go programming language installed on your system.
+Please follow the official Go documentation to install [Go](https://go.dev/doc/install)

 Once Rust is installed, you can clone this repository: